rpclib/rpclib/doc/pages/gettingstarted.md

 # Getting started

-This document details the steps of getting everything in place to be able to use `rpclib`.
+This chapter details the steps of getting everything in place to be able to use `rpclib`.

 ## What you need